Page Content

 Your supervising faculty member formally evaluates you after each clinical rotation.
 Each evaluation is reviewed carefully by the program director.
 Electronic access allows you to develop a portfolio of evaluations, curriculum vitae, educational competence, and academic effort that will be yours upon graduation.

-Our Clinical Competency Committee reviews each resident twice a year.
+Our Clinical Competency Committee (CCC) reviews each resident twice a year.
 Your performance in all aspects of surgery must be satisfactory at each level of training before you will be promoted to more advanced levels.
 Mayo goes to great lengths to help struggling trainees improve their performance, and a track record of graduating chief residents successful in fellowships or private practice is testimony to a wonderful system of learning.

 In addition, you regularly evaluate the faculty and our program to ensure that your educational needs are met.